Slickrock Adventure Itinerary

 Along the way: Travel Dead Horse Mesa Scenic Byway to Dead Horse Point State Park for a dizzying view some 2,000 feet above the Colorado River as it winds its way into Canyonlands National Park.
 You're sure to treasure this panoramic perspective of the river that carved out the canyons.
-This is a locals' favorite.
+This trip guides you to a locals' favorite.

 Canyonlands National Park is Utah's largest national park with views thousands of feet down to the Green and Colorado Rivers and thousands of feet up to red rock pinnacles, cliffs, and spires.
 Rivers have sliced the parks into three districts: Island in the Sky is the northern section where visitors can look down to the Colorado River on the east and the Green River on the west; The Needles District is named for its profusion of red rock spires and sandstone fins; and the Maze District is a remote and jumbled stone playground and requires backcountry use permits year-round.
 Major entrances to the park are accessible from US 191.
 Access to Island in the Sky is 35 miles northwest of Moab and access to the Needles District is 22 miles north of Monticello.

-Walk: Mesa Arch is a relatively easy 30-minute jaunt that leads to an arch perched right on the edge of towering sandstone cliffs and is especially beautiful at sunrise.
+Walk: Mesa Arch is a relatively easy 30-minute jaunt – easy enough even for a family with young children – that leads to an arch perched right on the edge of towering sandstone cliffs and is especially beautiful at sunrise.

-Star gazing: Visitors appreciate the dark night sky of the park that can reveal 2,500 stars to the naked eye, along with a clear view of the Milky Way.
+Star gazing: Visitors appreciate the dark night sky of the park that can reveal 2,500 stars to the naked eye, along with a clear view of the Milky Way — an unforgettable experience.

 DAY 3: Canyonlands National Park

 Bike: The biking terrain in the park is famous and offers a variety in difficulty and scenery.
 The White Rim in Island in the Sky is a 100-mile trail that you can start at any point.
-If you are interested in more difficult roads, try The Maze area.
+If you want to travel more difficult roads on this trip, try The Maze area.
 Please check conditions before heading out on trails.

 Rafting: Half-day excursions are offered on both flat water and Class III-V white water.
-You'll see to role the water has taken in shaping the landscape.
+You'll see the role the water has taken in shaping the landscape.